chrisj42/webcheckers/docs/DesignDoc.md

 > story.
 Focus on top-level features from the Vision document and
 > maybe Epics and critical Stories._

+* The user will be able to sign-in to the player lobby and sign-out when done playing.
+* The user will be able to start and play checkers games with other players.
+* The user will be able to follow the rules of Checkers to move pieces and play the game.
+* The user will be able to enter games in alternate modes, including spectator mode and replay mode.

 ### Definition of MVP
 > _Provide a simple description of the Minimum Viable Product._

+For our minimum viable product, we need to have the functionality for players to successfully play a checkers game without running into any errors or getting stuck anywhere.

 ### MVP Features
 > _Provide a list of top-level Epics and/or Stories of the MVP._